You can easily enter, edit, and publish Church Slavonic texts in standard, popular software.

 file.

 Once you have installed the Church Slavonic fonts from this page, you should be able to work with Church Slavonic texts in Adobe InDesign.
 To get support for Church Slavonic hyphenation and spellchecking, download the Church Slavonic Dictionary Extension for LibreOffce; then follow the instructions to install it into InDesign.
-Page numbering using Cyrillic numerals is not available.
-If you need it, ask Adobe to add this feature or switch to LibreOffice.
+Automated page numbering using Cyrillic numerals is not available.
+If you need it, ask Adobe to add this feature.

 Tables of Church Slavonic letters and other symbols are available in the documentation: